Garoowe: Administration

 On November 19, 2012, a ceremony was held in one of Garowe's government districts to mark the opening of the new local Corrections Academy and Headquarters.
 The event was inaugurated by former Puntland President Abdirahman Mohamud Farole and Vice President Abdisamad Ali Shire, along with a UNODC delegation.
 A multi-tiered security complex, the compound features classrooms, staff quarters and offices.
 A new bureau for the Puntland Ministry of Justice and Rehabilitation was also opened.
 Additionally, the officials laid down the foundation for a new prison facility that is being constructed in the city.
 They later did the same in January 2013 for a new Ministry of Civil Aviation and Airports office.
 The area also features the Ministry of Environment and Ministry of Health buildings, as well as the Puntland State House.
 A new presidential palace was likewise opened on April 16, 2013.

 On 8 January 2014, the Puntland presidential elections were held in the city, with former Prime Minister of Somalia Abdiweli Mohamed Ali voted into office.

 In February 2015, the Garowe Municipality also launched a new house numbering system in the administrative capital.
 The initiative saw unique numerical digits assigned to each residential and commercial street address, as well as to land plots.
 Additionally, the Garowe Municipality launched a citywide cleaning campaign in March 2015.
 The government-public partnership is aimed at beautifying and sanitizing the Horsed suburb and other areas in the Puntland regional state's administrative capital.
 Among other activities, the campaign saw residents construct gabions and fill gullies in some areas of the city.

 Demographics

 The broader Garowe District has an estimated total population of 190,000 residents.
-The city of Garowe is inhabited by Somalis from the Darod clan, especially, the Majerteen, Leelkase, Dhulbahante, Mehri and Awrtable with a population of Madhibaan living in the city as well.
-The city also hosts huge number of internally displaced persons (IDPs).
+The city of Garowe is inhabited by Somalis from the Darod clan, most notably, the Majerteen, Leelkase, Dhulbahante, Mehri, Awrtable, and the Madhibaan living in the inner-city region as well.
+The city also hosts a large number of internally displaced persons (IDPs).